 Caring for a person with dementia can be emotionally and physically challenging.
 There are various options open to you to get some additional support, and it’s important that you find the right type of help for you and the person with dementia.

 Making the decision to have someone help you care for a family member with dementia at home can be a difficult step to take.
 Inviting someone into your home to provide support can also be hard after many years of independence.

-But it is very important that you do get help, if and when you need it.
-If your health begins to suffer because of lack of sleep, or no time to yourself, or because of the physical impact of helping the person to move or get dressed, then you will not be able to care for them as well as you would like.
-It is important that both you and the person with dementia get appropriate support so you can have the best quality of life possible.
+But it’s very important that you do get help, if and when you need it.
+If your health begins to suffer because of lack of sleep, or no time to yourself, because of the physical impact of helping the person to move or get dressed, then you won’t be able to care for them as well as you would like.
+It’s important that both you and the person with dementia get appropriate support so you can have the best quality of life possible.

 What is help and assistance at home?

 Having support at home can be organised in a number of different ways.
-For example, it could mean getting a little bit of extra help with vacuuming or gardening, to paid carers visiting in the morning to help get the person with dementia up, washed and dressed; all the way through to 24 hour live-in care.
+For example, it could mean getting a little bit of extra help with vacuuming or gardening, or paid carers visiting in the morning to help get the person with dementia up, washed and dressed or even 24 hour live-in care.

-You and the person you are caring for may feel that you are managing and don’t need any help.
-However, there are some things that you could seek support with that will help both you and the person with dementia to stay as well as possible for longer.
+You and the person you’re caring for, may feel that you’re managing and don’t need any help.
+However, there are some things that you could seek support with, that will help both you and the person with dementia to stay as well as possible for longer.
 These include:

 physically moving the person with dementia, for example, helping them in and out of the shower or into bed